 There is one important prerequisite to becoming better at anything: Concentrate on the things that matter, and give up what doesn’t.
 Developing is no exception.
-It is a process that can become problematic if you decide to pursue perfection, focusing on aspects that are complex but inessential.
+It is a process that can become problematic if you decide to pursue perfection in your programming job, focusing on aspects that are complex but inessential.

 I am a senior software developer and also happy to train future programmers.
 In the last couple of years, I have written quite a few articles, mainly related to learning Java and other programming languages.
 In this regard, I turned into a sort of collector of errors of novice programmers.
 I analyze mistakes and try to give prescriptions for more effective learning.